mezoni/async/README.md

 #[Async](https://github.com/mezoni/async) is an asynchronous operations (tasks) library for Dart language.

-This library is a lightweight by size and easy to understand and use.
+This library is a lightweight and easy to understand and use.

 Here is a small list of supported features: